zalenix/portaldocs/portal-sdk/generated/top-extensions-custom-domains.md

 * The word "same"

-    The default value should be used.
+    The default value in the column from the table should be used.
 If the default value changes, that change is automatically propagated to the extension.

 Links are separated into the following three sections.